Overview of Amadablam Climbing

 Day 28: Flight from Lukla to Kathmandu

-It is also can be a spare day in case of bad weather in Lukla which makes the Lukla flight delayed and cancel.
+It can also be a spare day in case of bad weather in Lukla.
+The Lukla flight may get delayed and canceled.

 29